artzub/code_swarm-gource-my-conf/data/my/tools/gource/README.txt

     -WIDTHxHEIGHT, --viewport WIDTHxHEIGHT
             Set the viewport size.
 If -f is also supplied, will attempt to set the video mode to this also.
+Add ! to make the window non-resizable.

     -f, --fullscreen
             Fullscreen.